Ross Hauser, M.D. Prolotherapy Doctor in Oak Park near Chicago and Fort Myers Florida

 Prolotherapy or Surgery for elbow pain

 In published research in Practical Pain Management, Ross Hauser, M.D, et al, demonstrated that the Hackett-Hemwall technique of dextrose prolotherapy used on patients with an average duration of four years and one month of unresolved elbow pain—and interviewed thirty-one months out from their last prolotherapy session—was shown in this observational pilot study to improve patients’ quality of life.
-They reported less pain, stiffness, depression and anxiety, medication usage, as well as improved range of motion, sleep, and exercise ability.
+They reported less pain, stiffness, depression and anxiety, pain medication usage, as well as improved range of motion, sleep, and exercise ability.
 This included patients who were told by their medical doctor(s) that no other treatment options for their unresolved elbow pain existed.
 Over 73% of participants reported that improvement in their elbow pain and stiffness since receiving their last prolotherapy treatment had continued unabated to the day of being questioned.
 5

 Prolotherapy or Surgery for hip pain